-Push over the knob 8 on the lever that controls the footage indicator, and insert the spool of film 9, on spindle 10, as in Fig. 5.
+Push over the lever 8 that controls the footage indicator, and insert the spool of film 9, on spindle 10, as in Fig. 5.
 Be sure that the spool 9 is properly seated; the end of spindle 10 should project, slightly, through the hole in the spool.
 If the square opening of the spool does not fit readily over the spindle, lift the spool and turn it slightly.
 Remove the lower part of spool container 6, drawing it off the spool, carefully.
-Press the spool of film with the index finger. while doing this, to keep the spool on the spindle 10.
-The leader 7 must wind off from the top of the spool as shown in Fig. 5.
+Press the spool of film with the index finger, while doing this, to keep the spool on the spindle 10.
+The leader 7 must wind off from the top of spool.

 Close the door 4, at the same time thread the leader across the roller 11 in the corner of the door, with the red side against the roller.
-After closing the door, make sure that the catch 3, Fig. 2, page 6, is securely fastened.
-If the catch does not snap into position, it shows that the spool of film 9 is not properly seated.
+After closing the door, make sure that the catch 3, Fig 2, page 6, is securely fastened.
+If the catch does not snap into position, it shows that the spool of film

+9 is not properly seated.